 The pair, Julie McVeigh, from Tynemouth and Amber Farrier, from Pegswood, started the process of change after taking professional coaching training where they realised they could offer a new approach to leadership, management and working with others to help them access their potential.
 Julie, a qualified social worker left her position as Assistant Director with a major third sector national organisation to join former Finance Business Manager Amber in their new venture.

 Now, after 10 years of coaching experience and a whole new approach to thinking, they are using their strong personal and professional talents as coaches and leaders to help people and organisations realise their own personal and career dreams.

-Their business Connected Coaching North East, based in Clavering Place, Newcastle, offers individual executive and career coaching, coaching for companies and a range of pick and mix lunch and learn workshops anyone can sign up to.
+Their business Connected Coaching North East, based in Clavering Place, Newcastle, offers individual executive and career coaching, executive coaching for companies and a range of pick and mix lunch and learn workshops anyone can sign up to.

 Said Julie: “Leaving our long-established roles in a national organisation was a big deal for both of us but we always felt there were more creative ways to work with people.
 The biggest problem most people face is that they limit themselves.
 Many may also have imposter syndrome where deep down they think they don’t deserve to be where they are, maybe even that they will be found out.
 It holds them back but it doesn’t need to be that way.”

 Amber added: “To us coaching is about happiness and fulfilment.
 Our coaching is action-orientated.
 By holding our clients to account through positive reinforcement they gain confidence and feel happier and more able to make positive decisions.”

 The pair have introduced a series of seasonally-inspired workshops designed to be sampled individually or as a complete journey of personal development, including self-awareness, stress management, efficiency, creativity, time management and career change.